Omair31/GithubApp/README.md

 - Skeleton View (For adding shimmer on tableView cells)

 This project also includes:
--  The Adapter and the Decorator Pattern for allowing testability support for Dark Mode
+-  The Adapter and the Decorator Pattern for decoupling UI from the domain layer, allowing testability.
+-  Support for Dark Mode
--  uses the Github public API for fetching remote repositories
+-  Uses the Github public API for fetching remote repositories
--  a pull to refresh feature as well.
+-  A pull to refresh feature as well.

 Compatible with iOS 13 and above.